UQ-PAC/BASIL/docs/src/development/dsa.md

 Addresses of x and y are assigned to z in the different branches of the if statement resulting in the collapse of the global node since fields corresponding to x and y are unified.
-With `eq-classes` enabled the DSG is as follows:
+With `--dsa-eqv` enabled the DSG is as follows:

 ![](../img/dsa/eq.png)